+Rajalakshmi started her journey as a helper.
+Now she is the Director of the apparel producer company.
 Research has shown that empowering women has tremendous ripple effects on their families and communities.
 Women are more likely to spend their increased incomes on their children, investing in their education and nutrition.
-At Ektha, 43% of mothers said that with an increased income, they were able to transfer their children to higher-quality schools.
+At Industree, 43% of mothers said that with an increased income, they were able to transfer their children to higher-quality schools.
 An increased income can also change family dynamics.
-Empowered with a dignified career and salary, women can gain respect and decision-making power both at home and in their communities.
+Empowered with the dignity and power of a salary, women can gain respect and decision-making power both at home and in their communities.
 57% of the women we interviewed told us that their families respected them more now that they are earning.